OpenFabrics/fsdp_docs/README.md

 extend possible, avoiding the use of any shared or published credentials for the systems.

+### A Note About Certificates

+The services within the OFA lab / cluster utilize SSL/TLS where possible, with certificates signed via a common CA provided by IPA.
+If you wish to utilize local clients to connect to these services, such as the Beaker Client, you will need to install and trust the CA certificate locally on your system.
+You can download the [ca.crt](https://beaker.ofa.iol.unh.edu/ca.crt) file from the beaker server.

 ## Lab Logical Network Layout

 The figure below shows the general layout of the lab network.
 The [Lab Network